FTL-Pod-D-Capstone/SparkServe/planning/project_proposal.md

 ## Description

 What is the main purpose of your project?
 What are the key features your site has to offer its users?
 How will your targeted audience use your website?

 The purpose of this project is to help individuals utilize their free time to locating and applying to volunteering opporunites of their choosing, depending on their subjective interest.
-Some key features can include a drop down menu to specify specific causes,or locations (depending on demographic).
+Some key features will include a drop down menu to specify specific causes,or locations (depending on demographic).
 The targert audience can further focus their efforts into selecting categories of interests and focuses (humanitarian, climate, clean-up, healthcare).

 ## Expected Features List